-Responsibilities Non-Executive Director, member of the Audit and Risk Committee and Chair of the Human Capital and
+Non-Executive Director, member of the Audit and Risk Committee and Chair of the Human Capital and Nomination Committee.

-Nomination Committee.

-Qualifications BSc, (Hons), LLB(Hons), PhD
+BSc (Hons), LLB(Hons), PhD

-Experience Tim joined the board in October 2013.
+Timothy joined the Board in October 2013.
 He has more than 15 years of life sciences business development, alliance management and sales and marketing experience in Europe, Asia and Australia.
 He has recently stepped down as the CEO and Managing Director of Cell Therapies Pty Ltd, which is a leading Asia Pacific provider of manufacturing and distribution of cell-based therapeutics.
-Tim was President of Asia Pacific for Hospira Inc. (2007 to 2012), having held a variety of senior management roles with Mayne Pharma (2002 to 2007) prior to its acquisition by Hospira.
+Timothy was President of Asia Pacific for Hospira Inc. (2007-2012), having held a variety of senior management roles with Mayne Pharma (2002-2007) prior to its acquisition by Hospira.
 These roles encompassed the development and commercialisation of pharmaceuticals, devices, biologics and cellular therapies.
-Prior to this, Tim was an engagement manager with McKinsey & Co (1997 to 2001).
-Tim has been chairman of the European Generic Medicines Association Biosimilars, a Director of the Alliance for Regenerative Medicine and Biotechnology Committee, a Director of the Generic Medicines Industry Association and a member of the Pharmaceutical Industry Strategy Group.
-He is also a Director of Respiri Ltd (ASX: RSH) and a member of AusBiotech's Regenerative Medicine Advisory
+Prior to this, Timothy was an engagement manager with McKinsey & Co (1997-2001).
+Timothy has been Chairman of the European Generic Medicines Association Biosimilars, a Director of the Alliance for Regenerative Medicine and Biotechnology Committee, a Director of the Generic Medicines Industry Association and a member of the Pharmaceutical Industry Strategy Group.
+He is also a Director of Respiri Ltd (ASX:RSH) and a member of AusBiotech's Regenerative Medicine Advisory Group.